PKU-OS/RusPintos-Doc/src/1-HELLOWORLD/sbi_support.md

 }
 ```

-Put them all together, let's try to say hello to the world:
+Putting them all together, let's say hello to the world and then gracefully exit:

 File: src/main.rs
 ```rust